 What are the requirements of the programme?

 The majority of the work is done through clinical practice in NHS work placements.
 To evidence learning and development, IMGs are required to use the e-portfolio used by UK trainees and log clinical training, courses attended, work-place based assessments and involvement in medical education and either clinical governance or quality improvement work.
 The e-portfolio must demonstrate that all competencies and work-place based assessments (also known as supervised learning events) requirements are met to the standard expected of an equivalent UK trainee and that the learning outcomes for the DipUKMP have been met.
+Educational supervisors are required to write a report, as they would for UK trainees.

 The enrolment fee is £750 (GBP) per student and is payable on registration.
+There are no other costs to the student.

 To register on this programme, please complete the online application form.